Hello and welcome back to Warfield Primary School.

 The last maths link is for a website which has many quick games split into the different areas of maths, e.g. sequencing and ordering.

-Spelling games include the links: Spelling Central, Spelling Frame and Spelling Shed.
+Spelling games include the links: Spelling Central and Spelling Frame.

 - Spelling Central allows your children to input their spelling list (which can be found on this web page) and play a variety of games with them.

 - Spelling Frame uses vocabulary from the Y5 & 6 spelling list.
 In addition to the usual games which they can practise their spellings on, this website also allows the children to hear the words being spoken.